- Purpose of the Fund

 Any authors who are unsure about whether they are an eligible author should contact Susan Arnold prior to submitting an article for publication.

 Open access author fees may include publication fees (charges levied on articles accepted for publication, including page charges).
 Eligible fees must be based on a publication’s standard fee schedule that is independent of the author’s institution.
 Reprint fees are not eligible.
-The subsidy is limited to $1,500 per article, regardless of the number of authors.
-The fund will not be used to reimburse authors for previously paid open access fees.
+The subsidy is limited to $1,000 per article, regardless of the number of authors.

 Publication charges will be paid to the publisher on behalf of an author on a first-come-first-served basis.
 Once the fund is expended, there will be no more funds until the next fiscal year.
 The program is a pilot project, and for this reason in early years funding will be limited and will be disbursed to authors upon approval by the OAAF Committee and in the order in which they were received and approved.